MetPX/wmo_mesh/README.rst

 things to install on debian:

-- sudo bash

-- apt install git
-- apt install vim

-- apt install python3-xattr
-- apt install python3-paho-mqtt  # only on ubuntu, not debian repos
-- apt install python3-pip
-- apt install mosquitto
+- sudo apt install git vim python3-xattr python3-pip mosquitto

-- apt install python3-paho-mqtt  # available on ubuntu >18.04, but not in debian stretch
+- sudo apt install python3-paho-mqtt  # available on ubuntu >18.04, but not in debian stretch

 - use pip for what you cannot find in repositories::